The ultimate rulers of our democracy are not a President and senators and congressmen and government officials, but the voters...

 Candidate 1 (not to be confused with Candidate A) would win the Plurality Election, and Candidate 2 would win the Runoff election.
 However, assuming that voters for each group approved of their first and second choices, Candidate 1 would get 75% of the vote, and win.
 The flaw in this election is that Candidate 1 won, even though 60% of voters preferred Candidate 2 over Candidate 1.

 Many people believe that Approval Voting is the future of Elections.
-There is even a campaign in America for Approval Voting.
 It is one of the fastest growing voting methods.

 A system that requires a unanimous vote is sometimes used, often when inducting a member into a club or society.
 These are usually used in private groups though, and never used for elections.
 This is sometimes referred to as the 'black ball' method, because in some private groups, members would secretly place a ball or marble down.
 All white balls meant that the membership was accepted.
 One black ball might mean that a membership was rejected.